Cysharp/MemoryPack/README.md

 `tag` allows `0` ~ `65535`, it is especially efficient for less than `250`.

-If the interface and derived types are in different assemblies, you can use `MemoryPackUnionFormatterAttribute` instead.
-Formatters generated this way are registered automatically via `ModuleInitializer` in C# 9.0 and above.
+If an interface and derived types are in different assemblies, you can use `MemoryPackUnionFormatterAttribute` instead.
+Formatters are generated the way that they are automatically registered via `ModuleInitializer` in C# 9.0 and above.

 > Note that `ModuleInitializer` is not supported in Unity, so the formatter must be manually registered.
 To register your union formatter invoke `{name of your union formatter}Initializer.RegisterFormatter()` manually in Startup.
 For example `UnionSampleFormatterInitializer.RegisterFormatter()`.